Welcome to the Cornea by Kane blog, your trusted source for an honest opinion about your eyes.

 Mask Associated Dry Eye (MADE)

-Mask Associated Dry Eye or MADE, as recently described by Moshifar et. al. in Ophthalmology and Therapy (09/2020), the Centre for Ocular Research and Education (CORE), and posted in an article on EyeWire (8/31/2020), is a common reason for eye irritation and blurry vision during the coronavirus pandemic.
+Mask Associated Dry Eye or MADE was as recently described by Moshifar et. al. in Ophthalmology and Therapy (09/2020) at the Centre for Ocular Research and Education (CORE).
+The article was posted on EyeWire (8/31/2020) about a common reason for eye irritation and blurry vision during the coronavirus pandemic.
 It is also a reason why dry eye patients may be noticing worsening of their symptoms.
-This condition is probably more prevalent than eye doctors are aware and it may contribute to increased eye irritation and decreased visual acuity or vision quality.
-The symptoms of MADE largely overlap with the symptoms of dry eye which include intermittent blurry vision, foreign body sensation, burning, scratchy or gritty feeling eyes, and eye fatigue.
+This condition is probably more common than eye doctors are aware.
+It may contribute to increased eye irritation and decreased visual acuity or vision quality.
+The symptoms of MADE overlap with the symptoms of dry eye.
+These include intermittent blurry vision, foreign body sensation, burning, scratchy or gritty feeling eyes, and eye fatigue.

 How does wearing a mask lead to symptoms of dry eye?

 Air movement from breathing while wearing a mask can force the air not only out the sides and bottom of the mask but also up and out the top of the mask.
-Air movement out the top of the mask causes a draft to blow over the eyes.
-This can lead to increased irritation and blurry vision by drying the cornea or front part of the eye.
+Drafts out the top of the mask can lead to increased irritation and blurry vision by drying the cornea or front part of the eye.
 Frequent air movement over the eye leads to more rapid evaporation of your tear film, similar to having the air conditioning vent blow over the eye while driving in a car.

 What are the symptoms of MADE?